-The scientist uses resourcefulness and experienced judgment in devising new study techniques, developing methods, or adapting guidelines to meet study conditions.
+The scientist uses resourcefulness and experienced judgment in adapting guidelines to meet study conditions.

 FACTOR 4 - COMPLEXITY

 Assignments involve the application of complex existing processes and procedures for the study of local or regional hydrologic conditions.
 Work involves analysis of problems and conditions unique to the assignment(s), selecting appropriate course of actions based on a number of possible approaches and conducting analysis to achieve results.